 In Reception we continue to learn predominantly through play, allowing lots of time in the school day for the children to be in continuous provision.
 This allows children to build upon their own experiences, developing their own child-initiated activities and those important social skills which will serve them well throughout their school lives and beyond.

-We believe that learning through the natural world is becoming increasingly important and our children experience nature regularly; whether that be visiting the school garden to plant, harvest or weed, or going to our weekly Forest School session in the school woodland.
+We believe that learning through the natural world is becoming increasingly important and our children experience nature regularly; whether that be visiting the school garden to plant, harvest or weed, or going to Forest School sessions in the school woodland.

-In Reception, our adult-led sessions focus on the basic skills of reading, writing and maths.
-Our reading is taught through the ‘Read Write Inc’ programme, a systematic phonics programme which we have found supports our children to learn to read quickly and with confidence.
-We also read a wide range of familiar and unfamiliar books that link to the interests of the children and to our topics.
-We make weekly visits to the community library, enjoying choosing our own books from the wide range available.
-Our writing is taught through this phonic programme, showing children the link between letters and sounds every day.
-We encourage our children to write in all areas of the learning.
-We find encouraging children to write and mark make their own thoughts, ideas and stories allows the children to develop without fear of failure.
+Our reading is taught in differentiated groups through the ‘Read Write Inc’ phonics scheme, which supports our children to learn to read quickly and with confidence.
+Sounds are introduced in a systematic manner and progress is monitored with children moving on to read books from the scheme.
+Sessions are delivered in an engaging way and activities are revisited to embed learning over the year, supported in a range of ways including Hold a Sentence, Fred Talk and rhymes associated with each sound.
+We read a wide range of familiar and unfamiliar books that link to the interests of the children and to our topics.
+Our writing is taught through this phonics programme, showing children the link between letters and sounds every day.
+We encourage our children to write and mark make their own thoughts and ideas in all areas of learning which allows the children to develop without fear of failure.